knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 To start with, you need to create a configmap that contains the configuration for the broker.
 In this case, we cannot rely on the cluster-wide configmap in the `knative-eventing` namespace, that was created in the previous blog post.

 Similar to the global `kafka-broker-config` configmap created in that tutorial, we will create a configmap but in user namespace `default`.
-In isolated data plane mode, we need to have the configuration for the broker in the same namespace with the broker.
+In isolated data plane mode, we need to have the configuration for the broker in the same namespace as the broker.

 ```bash
 cat <<-EOF | kubectl apply -f -